Anastasia Potapova: 2025: Third WTA Tour singles title

 Potapova began her 2025 season at the Brisbane International, making it through the first round when her opponent Ana Bogdan retired due to heat-related illness and then defeating 16th seed Dayana Yastremska.
 She lost in the third round to wildcard Kimberly Birrell.
 At the Australian Open, Potapova overcame qualifier Tamara Zidanšek, before losing in three sets to 27th seed Anastasia Pavlyuchenkova in the second round.

 Seeded sixth at the Linz Open, Potapova defeated wildcard entrant Julia Grabher and Rebecca Šramková to reach the quarterfinals, where she lost to top seed Karolína Muchová.
 The following week, as top seed at the Transylvania Open in Cluj-Napoca, she won her third WTA Tour singles title overcoming Julia Grabher, Viktorija Golubic, Ella Seidel Aliaksandra Sasnovich. and Lucia Bronzetti.

-At the Dubai Championships, Potapova defeated 13th seed Haddad Maia to set up a second round meeting with Dayana Yastremska, which she lost in straight sets.
+At the Dubai Open, Potapova defeated 13th seed Haddad Maia to set up a second round meeting with Dayana Yastremska, which she lost in straight sets.

 In April at the Madrid Open, Potapova overcame Ashlyn Krueger, eighth seed Zheng Qinwen and 32nd seed Sofia Kenin to reach the fourth round, where she lost to 24th seed Marta Kostyuk.

 At the French Open she defeated 29th seed Linda Nosková to reach the second round, where she was eliminated by lucky loser Yuliia Starodubtseva.

 Potapova withdrew from Wimbledon due to a hip injury and lost in the second round at the US Open to fifth seed Mirra Andreeva.

 In September at the China Open, she defeated Kateřina Siniaková, 21st seed Victoria Mboko and Zeynep Sönmez to reach the fourth round, at which point she lost to 26th seed Linda Nosková.